 July 27, 2020

-Columbia University School of the Arts announced that the third annual International Play Reading Festival will be held this October and released as a podcast series.
+Columbia University School of the Arts announced that the third annual International Play Reading Festival will be held October 2-25, 2020 and released as a podcast series.
 The festival’s co-founders, David Henry Hwang and Dean Carol Becker, made the decision to pivot from an in-person festival to a podcast due to safety concerns amid COVID-19.

 “Though the pandemic has sidelined live performances for now, enterprising artists and producers are exploring new ways of bringing theatrical content to even wider audiences,” says Hwang.
 “The International Play Reading Festival this year will therefore be accessible for the first time to a truly international audience.
 We hope these extraordinary plays can help bring our world together, during a time when we all share a common threat, one that acknowledges no borders.”